SelinaFischer/unmasking_hidden_cyber_threats_t5/README.md

 - **Collection**: We used the publicly available *Network Intrusion Detection* dataset from Kaggle, which includes over 48,000 TCP/IP connection records split into training and test sets.

-- **Processing**: The dataset was cleaned by removing duplicates, converting categorical features, addressing class imbalance, and applying log transformations to skewed fields.
+- **Processing**: The dataset was cleaned by checking for null values, removing duplicates and unneccesary columns, converting categorical features, addressing variable imbalance, and applying log transformations to skewed fields.

 - **Analysis**: We conducted Exploratory Data Analysis (EDA) to understand feature distributions, detect outliers, and guide the formation of hypotheses related to malicious versus normal network behaviour.